HorizenOfficial/staketool/README.md

 #### Step 2.
 Sign the ZEN Transaction
 Command line:

-`./signtxtool signverificationtransaction --privkey=privateKeyWIF`
+`./signtxtool signverificationtransaction --privkey=cQ3iBWAa2BwNCAjBWPMRryuib3QbfYwbfhbB8dpJnKShowfXp43x`

 This step may be completed on an air gapped system by copying the `./verificationfiles` folder created in Step 1.
-Copy the files back to the first system and replace them once the transaction is signed.
+Copy the files back to the first system and replace the originals once the transaction is signed.

 The private key can be provided using the `--privkey` argument, or by exporting the `PRIVKEY=privateKeyWIF` environment variable.
 If neither is used, the tool will prompt to input the private key.